llvm/llvm-blog-www/content/posts/2024-08-29-GSoC-2024-statistical_analysis_of_llvm-ir_compilation.md

 The visualization of this output can be filtered to the passes of interest as in the following image:

 {{< figure src="/img/file4504_pass_trace.png" alt="ftime-trace of C IR Outlier" >}}

+The CoroConditionalWrapper pass is accounted by the "Total CoroConditionalWrapper" block.
+Clearly, that pass takes a far smaller amount of time than the others, as accounted for by the pass execution timing report.
+However, instead of seeing the pass as an insignificant percentage of time, the visualization allows for additional comparisons of the relative timings of each pass.
+The example image has the optimization passes of interest selected, but the .json file provides information on the entire compilation pipeline as well.
+Thus, the entire pipeline execution flow can be visualized.

 # Current Status